Alirizahm/Exploratory_Data_Analysis_with_R/README.md

 # Exploratory Data Analysis with R
 Author's : Aliriza Hamonangan Matondang
 ## Introduction
-Hello everyone, i have tried to do Exploratory Data Analysis with R. I did the analysis based on the plot to find the insight of the dataset.
-We have made 6 Question to pratice my analysis to find the insight of the dataset
+Hello everyone, i have tried to study Exploratory Data Analysis with R. I did the analysis based on the plot to find the insight of the dataset.
+We have made 6 Questions to pratice my analysis to find the insight of the dataset
 ## Data Information
 SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 - MSSubClass: The building class